Postal Service to increase stamp prices again in 2024 due to ‘inflationary pressures’

 If approved by the Postal Regulatory Commission, the changes would take effect Jan.
 21, 2024.
 New rates include a 2-cent increase for First-Class Mail Forever stamp, among other proposed changes.

-If the price changes are approved by the governors of the Postal Service, service prices would increase by approximately 2 percent, the USPS said in its announcement.
+If the price changes are approved by the governors of the Postal Service, service prices would increase by approximately 2%, the USPS said in its announcement.

 “As inflationary pressures on operating expenses continue and the effects of a previously defective pricing model are still being felt, these price adjustments are needed to provide the Postal Service with much-needed revenue to achieve the financial stability sought by its Delivering for America 10-year plan,” the USPS said in its statement.